Iowa Park, TX

 What is humidity-controlled storage?

-Every unit at Lifetime includes humidity control in the base price — there is no "humidity package" or upcharge.
+Every unit at Lifetime includes humidity control in the base price.
+There is no "humidity package" or upcharge.
 You get both temperature and humidity regulation on every rental.

 What kinds of belongings benefit most from humidity control?